Gann4/Gann4/README.md

 also known as <b>[Gann4Life](https://gann4life.itch.io)</b>. :)

-I'm an indie game developer heavily interested in digital technology.<br> Currently taking the role as a programmer.
+I'm a small artist heavily interested in digital technology.<br> Currently taking focus on the programming side.

 I said it somewhere else...
 I don't have much to say, but a lot to share. :>